codacy/docs/docs/repositories/files.md

 Codacy displays the files in alphabetical order by default, but you can sort the list by each column to help you identify which files you should improve or refactor next.

+!!! tip
+    [You can use the Codacy API](../codacy-api/examples/obtaining-code-quality-metrics-for-files.md) to generate reports or obtain code quality metrics for the files in your repositories in a more flexible way.

 ![Files list](images/files.png)

 Use the search box to filter the list and find specific files: